pg2455/Hybrid-learn2branch/RESULTS.md

 ##

-There are several combinations of training protocols that one can use to train hybrid models.
+There are several combinations of training protocols that one can use to train the hybrid models.
 We report several empirical insights in the supplementary material.

 Here, we focus on the procedure to obtain the models that are used for evaluation (Table 4).
-Following set of commands will give all the models used in the paper.
+Following set of commands will give the required models.

 ```bash
 # generate instances